 Paul says in 2 Corinthians 2:10-11, “Now whom you forgive anything, I also forgive.
 For if indeed I have forgiven anything, I have forgiven that one for your sakes in the presence of Christ, lest Satan should take advantage of us; for we are not ignorant of his devices.”

 Paul realized that holding unforgiveness as a second party to an offense gives Satan a place and says “if”I have forgiven anything, indicating that he does not take on second party offenses.

-One sure way to keep Satan from having an open door is to go to Jesus instead.
-He wants you to tell Him about everything in your life.
-When you’re hurt and offended, even when you’re angry with Him.
+One sure way to keep Satan from having an open door in your life is to go to Jesus instead.
+He wants you to tell Him about everything in your life, when you’re hurt and offended, even when you’re angry with Him.